materiaraiding/materiaraiding-old/_ultimate/dsr.md

 Once the yellow orb grows **twice**, all melee will walk into it together to take a pair stack.
 Afterwards, they will split and stand on top of their ranged partner, swapping tethers before moving to the middle.
 After the ranged take their orbs everyone will move to the **Blue** eye.
 All red tethers (now ranged players) will stand in a square-like formation around the eye, and all the melee will stack under the eye.

 ### **Mirage Dives**
+{: .no_toc }

 Nidhogg will then dive 2 random red tether players 4 times in a row.
-Each player must be swapped with to ensure they won't be struck twice and instantly killed as the dive applies a vuln up.
+Each hit player must be swapped with to ensure they won't be struck twice and instantly killed as the dive applies a vuln up.

 {: .damage }
 > Around 35-40% HP on the **Red** eye, ranged should swap to the **Blue** eye.